-When a cluster is broken because of a node failure, or the failed Secondary node turns into the Waiting status, you can rebuild the cluster to recover the Primary and Secondary node status.
+When a cluster is broken because of a node failure, or the failed Secondary node is in Waiting status, you can rebuild the cluster to recover the Primary and Secondary node status.

 If the Primary and Secondary nodes lose communication with one another, the Secondary node will assume the role of the Primary node.
 When connectivity resumes, you may have two Primary nodes.
 It is impossible to recover the cluster with two Primary nodes.
-Instead you should log into each Primary node to delete the cluster and create it again.
+Recover works only when there is one Primary and one Waiting.